openfin/hello-openfin-selenium-java-example/README.md

 * OpenFin RunTime must be shut down after a test is completed

 ### Assumptions
-* Version 10.66.x.x of Runtime is required
+* Version 10.66.x.x+ of Runtime is required (15.80.49.30+ if you are running an OpenFin Platform based application)

 ## Launch
 ## Run Locally